ancientpathsio/ancientpaths/docs/guidebook.md

 What do I mean by “grace of God” in this sense?
 Consider the following:

 - There should be countless men in Ancient Paths.
 They are not here. **But you are.** God by his grace led you here.
-- There are many in this society itself, chasing worldly philosophies (Col 2:8) that are unbiblical, straying from The Path (that leads to godliness and freedom), even calling into question the _sufficiency of Scripture_.
+- There are many in recovery, chasing worldly philosophies (Col 2:8) that are unbiblical, straying from the Path (that leads to godliness and freedom), even calling into question the _sufficiency of Scripture_.
 They are not in the Ancient Paths. **But you are.**
 - This is the sternest warning in the New Testament regarding sexual immorality.
 As I noted, it is a pastoral letter to professing Christians, and you are about to get a Master Class on this passage from one of the most esteemed pastors in the North American church.
 Not many will receive this message, nor will they be able to _harmonize the doctrines of justification, sanctification, and glorification_ (the three progressions of salvation). **But you will.**

 After studying the doctrines of Justification and Sanctification, using the tools in Exercise 1 (they are in the catechisms for you to review), and sitting under good preaching, I was instructed in what I was missing: an understanding of sanctification, and what that means to the sexually immoral. **If there is progressive sanctification in your life**, then that is the work of the Spirit (2 Corinthians 3:18).
 That is great news.
 Keep going!